North Atlantic right whale: Western population

 In early 2009, scientists recorded a record number of births among the western North Atlantic population.
 39 new calves were recorded, born off the Atlantic coast of Florida and Georgia:

 In contrast, 2012 was the worst calving season since 2000, with only seven calves sighted – and one of those was believed to have died.
 This is significantly below the annual average of 20 calves per year over the last decade.
 As the gestation period for right whales is a year long, researchers believe that a lack of food in the whales' summer feeding grounds in the Bay of Fundy during the summer of 2010 may be linked to the poor season in 2012.
 The right whale was purported to have reached a population of 500 in the North Atlantic, which was assumed to have been achieved for the first time in centuries, when counted in 2013.
 The population of the whale has been increasing at about 2.5 percent per year, but this is below the optimal goal of 6 or 7 percent that researchers were hoping to attain.

 There were 411 of these animals left in 2019, when calves were born after a barren 2018.
+As of 2021, the population was estimated to be down to 350 whales.

-As of 2021, the population is estimated to be down to 350 whales.
+In 2023, the whale population showed a slight increase from previous years, estimated at 372.

 Aerial and shipboard surveys are conducted annually to locate and record seasonal distribution of North Atlantic right whales along the northeast and southeast United States coast.
 Researchers identify individual right whales, document whale behavior, monitor new calves, and respond to entangled whales.
 The surveys have been used to produce seasonal maps showing the density of right whales (number of animals per square kilometer) throughout the U.S. east coast and Nova Scotia.
 NOAA Fisheries maintains an interactive map of recent right whale sightings.